Portuguese language: Brazil

-Linguistic map of the state of Minas Gerais, according to the scientific study Esboço de um Atlas Linguístico de Minas Gerais (EALMG), "Draft of a Linguistic Atlas for Minas Gerais".
-Federal University of Juiz de Fora, 1977.
-The blue zone speaks mineiro, the green zone caipira, the yellow zone geraizeiro.

 Você, a pronoun meaning "you", is used for educated, formal, and colloquial respectful speech in most Portuguese-speaking regions.
 In a few Brazilian states such as Rio Grande do Sul, Pará, among others, você is virtually absent from the spoken language.
 Riograndense and European Portuguese normally distinguishes formal from informal speech by verbal conjugation.
 Informal speech employs tu followed by second person verbs, formal language retains the formal você, followed by the third person conjugation.

 Conjugation of verbs in tu has three different forms in Brazil (verb "to see": tu viste?, in the traditional second person; tu viu?, in the third person; and tu visse?, in the innovative second person), the conjugation used in the Brazilian states of Pará, Santa Catarina and Maranhão being generally traditional second person, the kind that is used in other Portuguese-speaking countries and learned in Brazilian schools.

 The predominance of Southeastern-based media products has established você as the pronoun of choice for the second person singular in both writing and multimedia communications.
 However, in the city of Rio de Janeiro, the country's main cultural center, the usage of tu has been expanding ever since the end of the 20th century, being most frequent among youngsters, and a number of studies have also shown an increase in its use in a number of other Brazilian dialects.